ECCC-MSC/open-data/docs/msc-data/nwp_ohps/readme_ohps-datamart_en.md

 ## Data address

 MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../.../msc-datamart/amqp_en.md) as soon as it becomes available.
-An overview and examples to access and use Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.
+An overview and examples to access and use [Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available using the HTTPS protocol and resides in a directory that is plainly accessible to a web browser.
 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable NetCDF file.